 “The early and relatively sophisticated Egyptians understood that their civilization would be threatened if they bred with the Negroes to their south, so pharaohs went so far as ‘to prevent the mongrelization of the Egyptian race’ by making it a death penalty-eligible offense to bring blacks into Egypt … [although] blacks still came to Egypt as soldiers, slaves, and captives from other nations.
 By 1,500 B.C., half of the population of southern Egypt was of mixed blood, and by 688 B.C., societal progress had ended in Egypt.”

-During his freshman year at Michigan State University, he was elected president of the campus conservative group, Young Americans for Freedom (YAF).
-Bristow also won an unopposed seat on the student government council.
-He quickly posted his 13-point agenda as a student representative, a sophomoric document saturated in hate that included capturing undocumented immigrants in the area, cutting school funding for non-heterosexual groups, and giving more representation to men and whites on the student council than others.
+During his freshman year at Michigan State University (MSU), Bristow was elected president of the campus conservative group Young Americans for Freedom (YAF).
+He also won an unopposed seat on the student government council.
+He quickly posted his 13-point agenda as a student representative, a sophomoric document saturated in hate that included capturing undocumented immigrants in the area, cutting school funding for non-heterosexual groups and giving more representation to men and whites on the student council than others.
 The council recalled Bristow in a landslide vote after he refused to recant his agenda or resign.

 The hero/narrator of the book wants the Solutrean theory to come to public light.
-But first he has to squash the evil “Center for Diversity and Multiculturalism,” based in Atlanta.
-The group, which maintains an active legal staff and “hate group list,” just like the SPLC, is unquestionably modeled on SPLC.
+But first he must squash the evil “Center for Diversity and Multiculturalism,” based in Atlanta.
+The group, which maintains an active legal staff and “hate group list,” just like the SPLC, is unquestionably modeled on the SPLC.
 But Bristow gets even more personal than that.
-Two of the fictional group’s staff members are obviously modeled on SPLC Intelligence Report editor and Senior Fellow Mark Potok and Heidi Beirich, director of SPLC’s Intelligence Project.
+Two of the fictional group’s staff members are clearly modeled on former SPLC Intelligence Report editor Mark Potok and Heidi Beirich, director of SPLC’s Intelligence Project.
 (Beirich’s name is rendered as “Beirman” in the book, and Potok’s stand-in is David Greenberg, who is described as an “oily, curly haired troll.”
 The Potok character is assassinated in a grisly and meticulously described scene.)
-When asked about the apparent targeting of Potok and Beirich, Bristow dismissed it entirely, saying in an E-mail to the SPLC beginning “Dear Guttersnipe” that he meant nothing of the kind.
+When asked about the apparent targeting of Potok and Beirich, Bristow dismissed it entirely, saying in an email to the SPLC beginning “Dear Guttersnipe” that he meant nothing of the kind.

 While still a law student in 2012, Bristow published another book, The Conscience of a Right-Winger, a collection of essays with a far-right spin on favorite topics such as the scourge of gun control, immigration and white racial pride.
 Like White Apocalypse, which was lauded across the extreme right, Bristow’s second book boasts enthusiastic endorsements from racist leaders such as Jared Taylor.
 A new edition on Amazon combines this nonfiction work with the earlier novel.

-A year after joining the Toledo law firm, Bristow left to open his own law practice in Clarkston, Mich., a Detroit suburb.
-He now bills himself online as an expert in Internet law and also as “able to assist law school graduates who are going through the character and fitness” test required before sitting for the Michigan and Ohio bar exam.
-(Apparently, he knows something of such problems.)
+A year after joining the Toledo law firm, Bristow left to open his own law practice in the Detroit suburb of Clarkston, Michigan, where he billed himself online as an expert in internet law and “able to assist law school graduates who are going through the character and fitness” test required before sitting for the Michigan and Ohio bar exams.
+(Bristow is still licensed to practice law in both states.)

-In December 2013, Bristow publicly teamed with Dan Poole, a recent college-graduate and activist with the white supremacist American Freedom Party, to found The Center for the Advancement of Occidental Culture.
-The new group’s mission is “to advance and defend Western civilization,” opposing alleged discrimination and harassment of European Americans.
+In Dec.
+2013, Bristow publicly teamed with Dan Poole, a recent college graduate and activist with the white supremacist American Freedom Party, to create the Center for the Advancement of Occidental Culture.
+The new group’s mission was “to advance and defend Western civilization” and oppose alleged discrimination and harassment of European-Americans.
 Its opening online salvo, on Dec.
 31, asked for original articles for its website and financial contributions.
 Mysteriously, just a month later, the two founders dissolved the new group as a limited liability corporation (Bristow was its chief legal officer, according to a blog post by the Anti-Defamation League) and its website went dead.